 Ensure that both dogs are well fed before the meeting.
 I mean, a hungry dog might turn to be a grumpy dog.
 He will be in no mood to socialize with an ‘intruder’.
 Also, it would help to exercise your dog before meeting the new dog.

-A dog with pent-up energy has a risk of getting too excited.
+.
 As a result, he could be too hyperactive to meet another dog.
 However, an exercised dog tends to be more relaxed and settled.
 This will reduce the chance of your dog becoming too anxious.

 Do not try to feed the dogs together before proper introductions are done.

 Step 3: Choose a different place for How to introduce dogs to each other at home